3ll3d00d/madmeasurer/readme.md

       --min-duration MIN_DURATION
                             Minimum playlist duration in minutes to be considered a main title or measurement candidate
+      --main-by-duration    Finds the main title by comparing playlist duration only (as per LAVSplitter BDDemuxer)
-      --use-lav             Finds the main title using the same algorithm as LAVSplitter (longest duration)
+      --main-by-mpc-be      Finds the main title via the mpc-be HdmvClipInfo algorithm
       --include-hd          Extend search to cover non UHD BDs

     Measure: